Can’t decide when to visit Japan in autumn or worried about missing the peak fall colors?

-If you're planning your first trip, you can also explore our Japan Travel Guide, which explains how to plan your journey across the country.
+And If you're planning your first visit, you may also want to explore our complete Japan Travel Guide to know how to structure your overall itinerary.

 When is Autumn Foliage Season in Japan?